postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ![Postman Mock Server edit options](https://assets.postman.com/postman-docs/Expanding+Collection+pane.jpg)
 2. At the top of the panel, click the **Mocks** tab.
 ![Postman Mock Server edit options](https://assets.postman.com/postman-docs/Mocks+tab.jpg)
-3. Hover over the name of the mock server you want to edit and click the **Edit** icon.
+3. Hover over the name of the mock server you want to edit and click **Edit**.
 ![Postman Mock Server edit options](https://assets.postman.com/postman-docs/Edit+mock.jpg)
 4. Make your changes in the modal and click **Save Changes**.